 - 1. have an overall GPA of at least 2.5 on 4.0 scale. - file written application with the School of Nursing.
 Consult academic adviser or director of the BSN program.
 Deadlines for receipt of BSN applications are April 15 for fall semester and October 15 for spring semester.
-Registered Nurse students enrolling in the RN-BSN/MSN track should contact the BSN Program Director for admission times. - have successfully completed general studies courses.
+Registered Nurse students enrolling in the RN-BSN/MSN track should contact the BSN Program Director for admission times. - 3. have successfully completed general studies courses.
 A grade of C or above is required in many of these courses.
-For additional information, contact the office of the BSN Program Director or visit the School of Nursing web site: http://spectrum.troy.edu/~nursing/. - have a current, unencumbered RN license in state of clinical practice if student is entering the RN-BSN/MSN course sequence. - 5. be able to achieve certain core performance standards required by the duties of the nursing profession (i.e., must have the use of two arms to perform CPR and position clients; be able to see numbers on the syringe; be able to hear emergency signals, etc.).
-Contact the BSN Program Director for more information. - 6.
+For additional information, contact the office of the BSN Program Director or visit the School of Nursing web site: http://spectrum.troy.edu/~nursing/. - have a current, unencumbered RN license in state of clinical practice if student is entering the RN-BSN/MSN course sequence. - 5. be able to achieve certain core performance standards required by the duties of the nursing profession. - 6.
 If transferring from another school of nursing, submit a letter from the dean/department chair of that school stating that the student was eligible for continuation in the school.
 Students transferring from another school of nursing who are not or were not eligible to continue in the nursing program in which they are/were enrolled are not eligible for admission to Troy University's BSN program unless they first complete an accredited associate degree program and are registered nurses.